 The Bureau of Labor Funds, Ministry of Labor (hereinafter "the BLF") shall announce on a monthly basis, the current month's lowest guaranteed rate.

 For employees applying to receive monthly pension payments, in the event that the sum of a monthly contribution to their individual accounts just misses the designated date of deposit, it shall be counted as having contributed for the time being.
 For those who fail to contribute into their individual pension account, the difference shall be subtracted from their monthly pension payment.

 For those who are receiving their pension payment in one lump-sum payment of retirement, the payment shall be the sum of the principal of their pension fund for the month in which the fund is disbursed.
 As for subsequent pension contributions, the Bureau shall disburse to the employee without further notification.

-The sum of the dividend accrued at the moment an employee applies for pension payments, in addition to the dividend that has already been allocated into the pension account, any remaining unallocated periods' dividends will be allocated according to the nearest monthly rate of return announced by the Supervisory Committee to calculate the dividend up to the month when the application is submitted.
+The sum of the dividends accrued at the moment an employee applies for pension payments, in addition to the dividends that have already been allocated into the pension account, dividends from any remaining unallocated periods will be allocated according to the nearest monthly rate of return announced by the BLF to calculate the dividends up to the month when the application is submitted.